DominikBBB/PP3-Hangman/README.md

 [Back to Table Of Contents](#table-of-contents)

-## Bugs and Fixes
+## Bugs and Fixes:

 A few bugs showed up during the CI Python Linter validation process.
 They are mostly all fixed, and all pages passed validation processes.
 Only warning 'W605 invalid escape sequence "\" ' related to the hangman ascii art code will stay remining as all attempts to resolve the warning ended unsuccessful.
+The warnings don't affect running code at any point.
 Full list of bugs and validation results before and after they were fixed:

 [Bugs and Fixes file](assets/testing/pep8/B&F.md)